walkerke/census-r/03-wrangling-census-data.md

    <td style="text-align:left;"> Cherokee County </td>
    <td style="text-align:left;"> Alabama </td>
    <td style="text-align:left;"> B01002_001 </td>
-   <td style="text-align:right;"> 46.5 </td>
+   <td style="text-align:right;"> 46.8 </td>
    <td style="text-align:right;"> 0.5 </td>
   </tr>
 </tbody>
 </table>

-::: {.rmdnote}
+::: rmdnote
 You may have noticed above that existing variable names are unquoted when referenced in tidyverse functions.
 Many tidyverse functions use non-standard evaluation to refer to column names, which means that column names can be used as arguments directly without quotation marks.
 Non-standard evaluation makes interactive programming faster, especially for beginners; however, it can introduce some complications when writing your own functions or R packages.
 A full treatment of non-standard evaluation is beyond the scope of this book; Hadley Wickham's *Advanced R* [@wickham2019a] is the best resource on the topic if you'd like to learn more.
 :::

 ### Using summary variables and calculating new columns

 Data in Census and ACS tables, as in the example above, are frequently comprised of variables that individually constitute sub-categories such as the numbers of households in different household income bands.
-One limitation of the approach above, however, is that the data - and the resulting analysis - return estimated counts, which are difficult to compare across geographies.
+One limitation of the approach above, however, is that the data and the resulting analysis return estimated counts, which are difficult to compare across geographies.
 For example, Maricopa County in Arizona is the state's most populous county with 4.3 million residents; the second-largest county, Pima, only has just over 1 million residents and six of the state's 15 counties have fewer than 100,000 residents.
 In turn, comparing Maricopa's estimates with those of smaller counties in the state would often be inappropriate.

 A solution to this issue might involve **normalizing** the estimated count data by dividing it by the overall population from which the sub-group is derived.
 Appropriate denominators for ACS tables are frequently found in the tables themselves as variables.
 In ACS table B19001, which covers the number of households by income bands, the variable `B19001_001` represents the total number of households in a given enumeration unit, which we removed from our analysis earlier.
 Given that this variable is an appropriate denominator for the other variables in the table, it merits its own column to facilitate the calculation of proportions or percentages.

 In **tidycensus**, this can be accomplished by supplying a variable ID to the `summary_var` parameter in both the `get_acs()` and `get_decennial()` functions.
-Doing so will create two new columns for the decennial Census datasets - `summary_var` and `summary_value`, representing the summary variable ID and the summary variable's value - and three new columns for the ACS datasets, `summary_var`, `summary_est`, and `summary_moe`, which includes the ACS estimate and margin of error for the summary variable.
+When using `get_decennial()`, doing so will create two new columns for the decennial Census datasets, `summary_var` and `summary_value`, representing the summary variable ID and the summary variable's value.
+When using `get_acs()`, using `summary_var` creates three new columns for the ACS datasets, `summary_var`, `summary_est`, and `summary_moe`, which include the ACS estimate and margin of error for the summary variable.

 With this information in hand, normalizing data is straightforward.
-The following example uses the `summary_var` parameter to compare the population of counties in Arizona by race & Hispanic origin with their baseline populations, using data from the 2015-2019 ACS.
+The following example uses the `summary_var` parameter to compare the population of counties in Arizona by race & Hispanic origin with their baseline populations, using data from the 2016-2020 ACS.

 ```r